ataiva-software/vertex/infrastructure/disaster-recovery/multi-region-disaster-recovery.md

 ## Introduction

-This document outlines the disaster recovery procedures for the Eden DevOps Suite in a multi-region deployment.
+This document outlines the disaster recovery procedures for the Vertex DevOps Suite in a multi-region deployment.
 It provides detailed steps for recovering from various disaster scenarios, ensuring business continuity and minimal data loss.

 ### Purpose